Dangers of Indoor Tanning

 - Thirty-five percent of American adults, 59 percent of college students, and 17 percent of teens have reported using a tanning device in their lifetime.
 4

-- Nearly 70 percent of tanning salon customers are Caucasian girls and women, primarily between the ages of 15 to 29.
+- Nearly 70 percent of tanning salon customers are white females and women, primarily between the ages of 15 to 29.
 5,6

 - Teens are not just using indoor tanning devices for proms and homecoming; a 2015 national survey of high school students concluded that 7.3% used indoor tanning devices at least once in the past year.
 The prevalence of indoor tanning device use was higher among females at 10.6% than male students which was 4.0%.
 7